lucaleonect/nqa_server/docs/api.md

 - Serve a lightweight HTML dashboard (`/`) for manual interactions.
 - Package solver outputs into a ZIP archive on demand.
 - Provide direct download access to the live Optuna SQLite database for each study.
+- Expose Optuna's interactive dashboard and ensure only one instance runs at a time.

 ## Container Image